amraboelela/ertugrul/README.md

-# Learn language from Ertugrul, while you sleep
+# Learn language from Ertugrul

 Learn Turkish and other languages through Ertugrul TV series